 BRIAN is a free web-app accessible on laptops, tablets and smart phones.
 We aim to launch BRIAN in autumn 2018.

-Will I connect with others living with a brain tumour?
+Can I learn about the experiences of others living with a brain tumour?

 What about clinical trials?